davidonete/tiled_integration_plugin/layers/custom-properties.md

 - **ElevationOffset:** Set this to add an height offset from the specified `Elevation`.
 It's recommended to use this to avoid Z-fighting when setting multiple layers to the same `Elevation`.

+- **VisibleInGame:** Set this to enable/disable visibility of the layer in the game.

+- **VisibleInEditor:** Set this to enable/disable visibility of the layer in the editor.

 A predefined set of Custom Properties is available to download and apply to your Tiled project, which includes all the above properties.
 You can set it up by following this guide:

 **1.-** Download the predefined custom properties from [here](../custom-properties/tiled-custom-properties.json)